Mabchir/equalizer_landing_page_challenge_hub/README-template.md

 }
 ```

-- how to make an image overflow: [CSS Trisck](https://css-tricks.com/almanac/properties/o/overflow/)
+- how to make an image overflow

 ```css
 .container {